dmurvihill/motion-sdk/docs/markdown/motion-sdk.motionoptions.baseurl.md

 ## MotionOptions.baseUrl property

-Base URL of the API
+Base URL of the API.

 **Signature:**